Taicang Jiangsu, China Travel Guide

 A specialty from Shaxi Ancient Town.
 This salted and dried goose dish is known for its rich flavor and tender texture.

-Look for it in restaurants and specialty shops within Shaxi Historic Town.
+Look for it at eateries and niche stores within Shaxi Historic Town.

 Green tea is popular.
 Rice wine (Huangjiu - 黄酒) is a customary Chinese alcoholic beverage, often consumed warm.